gitmachtl/various/upsnutwrapper/README.md

 I had a problem.
 I have a Debian based Linux machine (works for Ubuntu or a Raspberry too) with an APC ups connected via USB cable (works also via ethernet client) running the lovely, small and simple **apcupsd**.
 Also other PCs (running Windows) are connected to the same ups, so I installed **apcupsd** on Windows too and connected it to the apcupsd on the Linux machine, fine.
-Then I needed an additional **NUT server** so I can hook up my **Synology/QNAP NAS** also to the same ups.
+Then I needed an additional **NUT server** so I can hook up a **Synology/QNAP/True-NAS** also to the same ups.
 But, trying to install the complicated NUT-Server alongside **apcupsd** on the same linux machine was a pain.

 So, I wrote this little script that emulates a **NUT Server** and gets the values from `apcupsd/apcaccess`.